Privacy

 Crash reporting

-The app may include Sentry crash reporting for V1.
-Crash reports are opt-in: the first time the app crashes, you will be asked whether to send the report.
-If you accept, Sentry receives a stack trace and device model.
-No personal information, no catch data, no spot data, no location data is included in the crash report.
-You can revoke crash reporting at any time in Settings.
+The launch version sends no crash reports.
+The crash-reporting SDK ships in the binary but is disabled, and no data leaves the device.
+If a future version turns it on, crash reports will be opt-in: the first time the app crashes, you will be asked whether to send the report.
+If you accept, the crash service (Sentry) receives a stack trace and device model.
+No personal information, no catch data, no spot data, no location data would be included.
+You would be able to revoke crash reporting at any time in Settings, and this policy will be updated before crash reporting is enabled.

-The Free tier is supported by a combination of programmatic ads, direct brand sponsorships, named-source field reports, event-card sponsors, and affiliate gear recommendations.
-This is how we keep the public-data layer free.
+A future free tier may be supported by a combination of programmatic ads, direct brand sponsorships, named-source field reports, event-card sponsors, and affiliate gear recommendations, as a way to keep the public-data layer free.

-Programmatic ads.
-The Free tier may include programmatic display ads served via Apple Ads, AdMob, or a similar standard SDK.
+Programmatic ads (future).
+A future free tier may include programmatic display ads served via Apple Ads, AdMob, or a similar standard SDK.
 Apple's App Tracking Transparency framework applies: when an ad SDK requests tracking permission, you will be prompted, and you can decline.
 If you decline, you will see contextual rather than personalized ads, and the rest of the app continues to work normally.

 Direct sponsorships.
-Brands like Cito Wraps, Salty Crew, Ballast Point, AFTCO, and California freshwater brands sponsor specific surfaces in the Free tier (event cards, named-source field reports, gear-rec slots).
+Direct brand sponsorships would cover specific surfaces in a future free tier (event cards, named-source field reports, gear-rec slots).
 Sponsored surfaces are clearly attributed.
 Sponsorships are editorial-attribution only and never bias the rating engine or the tackle recommender.
 A sponsor cannot pay to make their product the "today's pick" or their landing the "today's spot."

-Affiliate links.
-Some gear recommendations in the tackle recommender are affiliate links.
-If you tap one and buy the item, we may receive a small revenue share.
-Affiliate links are FTC-disclosed and never bias the recommendation engine.
+Affiliate links (future).
+In a future free tier, some gear recommendations in the tackle recommender may be affiliate links.
+If you tapped one and bought the item, we would receive a small revenue share.
+Any affiliate links would be FTC-disclosed and would never bias the recommendation engine.
+The launch version contains none.

 Children